mlibrary/about-vermont/src/content/journal-proposals.md

 Additionally, [recent research](https://link.springer.com/article/10.1007/s11192-023-04894-0) indicates that open access articles receive more frequent—and more diverse—citations than articles published behind paywalls.

-**UVM Press publishing partners do not pay for publishing support services that fall within the scope of a partnership agreement.** Services outside the scope of this agreement include contracted services provided by vendors outside UVM, such as work by designers and creative professionals, migration of print or online journal content, and custom coding or open-source platform personalization.
+**UVM Press journal publishing partners do not pay for publishing support services that fall within the scope of a partnership agreement.** Services outside the scope of this agreement include contracted services provided by vendors outside UVM, such as work by designers and creative professionals, migration of print or online journal content, and custom coding or open-source platform personalization.
 Other outside services may include language translation services or non-English-language editing.
 Costs for these services are borne by the journal.

 ## The UVM Press Publishing Team

 The UVM Press employs experienced professionals with writing, editing, creative and strategy consulting, project management, and open access publishing expertise.

-The editorial director of UVM Press journals collaborates with the journal’s appointed editorial board to develop a content strategy, mission/vision, and author guidelines consistent with a publication’s scope, then creates editorial and production workflows compatible with both the board’s capacity and the journal’s rolling publication schedule.
+The journals editorial director collaborates with the journal’s appointed editorial board to develop a content strategy, mission/vision, and author guidelines consistent with a publication’s scope, then creates editorial and production workflows compatible with both the board’s capacity and the journal’s rolling publication schedule.
 Once the journal’s website is live and accepting submissions, she monitors article processing times to ensure efficient turnaround.
 During production, she provides an additional level of editorial quality control through light copyediting and final proofreading of articles prior to author approval.

-The editorial director’s services also include:
+The journals editorial director’s services also include:

 * Advising editorial boards on site structure and boilerplate content
 * Writing, copyediting, and maintaining site content and downloadable article template files